inaturalist/iNaturalistAndroid/README.md

 1. Scroll down to the `Library` box and click `Add`
 1. Select the `actionbar-library` and `PullToRefresh-library` project and press OK
 1. Press OK to close the dialog
+1. Clean and rebuild the entire workspace (all imported projects)

 In theory it should build now!